MPs query workings of UK flood insurance scheme

 But the two sides said last month they had agreed a memorandum of understanding (MoU) on how to develop the not-for-profit scheme.

-Britain's biggest home insurers include Aviva Plc (AV.L), RSA Insurance Group Plc (RSA.L) and Direct Line Insurance Group Plc (DLGD.L).
+Britain's biggest home insurers include Aviva Plc, RSA Insurance Group Plc and Direct Line Insurance Group Plc.

 The committee also said on Thursday it welcomed increased funding for flood defences which allow the insurance industry to continue with existing provision of affordable flood insurance until the new regime is agreed.